 You can try standard process glucosamine synergy as an effective alternative.

 Glucosamine sulfate was also better than several other supplements for increasing physical function and curing chronic illnesses.

 Check for the differences between Electrolytes and BCAA to strengthen your muscles.

 Uses & Effectiveness

 People with knee osteoarthritis can benefit from taking glucosamine sulfate orally.
 According to previous research, osteoarthritis-related knee joint deterioration could also be delayed.
-More research is needed to determine if glucosamine sulfate supplements help people with osteoarthritis of the hip, spine, or hand.
+More research is needed to determine if glucosamine sulfate supplements help people with hip, spine, or hand osteoarthritis.

 Rheumatoid arthritis discomfort could be reduced with the oral administration of glucosamine hydrochloride, according to preliminary studies.

 On the other hand, researchers found no joint discomfort, swelling, or inflammation reduction.
 However, N-acetyl glucosamine’s effectiveness in treating osteoarthritis has yet to be shown clinically, necessitating more investigation.